Slack Security Compliance Monitoring: All You Need to Know

 Use a tool that can monitor and analyze Slack messages in real time to detect noncompliant and risky activity as it occurs and take corrective action to reduce risk exposure within Slack.

-How Aware enables real-time compliance for Slack
+How Mimecast Aware enables real-time compliance for Slack

-Aware makes it easy for administrators to establish and enforce compliance and acceptable use within Slack.
-Aware’s AI-powered platform was designed to reduce risk and extract value from employee collaboration data in Slack and other tools using proprietary natural language processing (NLP) that surfaces more events with fewer false positives.
+Mimecast Aware makes it easy for administrators to establish and enforce compliance and acceptable use within Slack.
+Mimecast Aware’s AI-powered platform was designed to reduce risk and extract value from employee collaboration data in Slack and other tools using proprietary natural language processing (NLP) that surfaces more events with fewer false positives.

-As the only Slack vendor approved for both data loss prevention and eDiscovery, Aware provides holistic oversight and control of Slack data, meeting use cases for security, compliance, and infosec teams.
-Aware connects to Slack via API to capture a complete record of all messages, including revisions and deletions, and stores them in a search-ready archive infused with AI/ML metadata for faster discovery and better contextual analysis of the who, what, where, when, how, and why of security incidents.
+As the only Slack vendor approved for both data loss prevention and eDiscovery, Mimecast Aware provides holistic oversight and control of Slack data, meeting use cases for security, compliance, and infosec teams.
+Mimecast Aware connects to Slack via API to capture a complete record of all messages, including revisions and deletions, and stores them in a search-ready archive infused with AI/ML metadata for faster discovery and better contextual analysis of the who, what, where, when, how, and why of security incidents.

 Smart automations take immediate action whenever noncompliance and data risks are detected, tombstoning messages for review or automatically coaching employees on acceptable use policies to minimize future violations.
 Bi-directional retention policies apply equally to both data-in-place and archived Slack data, meaning admins can comply with regulatory need and internal policies in a controlled, defensible way, backed by comprehensive audit logs.

-Using Aware, businesses can quickly and easily enforce compliance and acceptable use across Slack and other collaboration tools from a centralized dashboard designed and built to address the unique complexities of this dataset.
+Using Mimecast Aware, businesses can quickly and easily enforce compliance and acceptable use across Slack and other collaboration tools from a centralized dashboard designed and built to address the unique complexities of this dataset.

 Subscribe to Cyber Resilience Insights for more articles like these